AlexandreDecan/sismic/docs/installation.rst

 2. Create the environment: ``virtualenv -p python3.4 env``
 3. Jump into: ``source env/bin/activate``
 4. Install Sismic: ``pip install sismic``

+The development version can also be installed directly from its git repository:
+``pip install git+git://github.com/AlexandreDecan/sismic.git@devel``

 From GitHub
 -----------